KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     public:

         /*/** */*
-         * Function Print
-         * formats and writes text to the output stream.
+         * Format and write text to the output stream.
          *
-         * @param nestLevel The multiple of spaces to preceed the output with.
+         * @param nestLevel is the multiple of spaces to preceed the output with.
-         * @param fmt A printf() style format string.
+         * @param fmt is a printf() style format string.
-         * @param ... a variable list of parameters that will get blended into
+         * @param ... is a variable list of parameters that will get blended into
          *  the output under control of the format string.
-         * @return int - the number of characters output.
+         * @return the number of characters output.
-         * @throw IOError, if there is a problem outputting, such as a full disk.
+         * @throw IO_ERROR if there is a problem outputting, such as a full disk.
          */
         virtual int PRINTF_FUNC Print( int nestLevel, const char* fmt, ... ) = 0;

         /*/** */*
+         * Return the quoting character required for aWrapee.
-         * Function GetQuoteChar
+         *
-         * performs quote character need determination.
-         * It returns the quote character as a single character string for a given
+         * Return the quote character as a single character string for a given
          * input wrapee string.
 If the wrappee does not need to be quoted,
          * the return value is "" (the null string), such as when there are no
          * delimiters in the input wrapee string.
-If you want the quote_char
+If you want the quote character
          * to be assuredly not "", then pass in "(" as the wrappee.
          * <p>
          * Implementations are free to override the default behavior, which is to
          * call the static function of the same name.
+         * </p>
+         *

-         * @param wrapee A string that might need wrapping on each end.
+         * @param aWrapee is a string that might need wrapping on each end.
-         * @return const char* - the quote_char as a single character string, or ""
+         * @return the quote character as a single character string, or ""
          *   if the wrapee does not need to be wrapped.
          */
-        virtual const char* GetQuoteChar( const char* wrapee ) = 0;
+        virtual const char* GetQuoteChar( const char* aWrapee ) = 0;

         virtual ~OUTPUTFORMATTER() {}

         /*/** */*
-         * Function GetQuoteChar
-         * performs quote character need determination according to the Specctra DSN
+         * Get the quote character according to the Specctra DSN specification.
-         * specification.
+         *

-         * @param wrapee A string that might need wrapping on each end.
+         * @param aWrapee is a string that might need wrapping on each end.
-         * @param quote_char A single character C string which provides the current
+         * @param aQuoteChar is a single character C string which provides the current
          *          quote character, should it be needed by the wrapee.
          *
-         * @return const char* - the quote_char as a single character string, or ""
+         * @return the quote_character as a single character string, or ""
          *   if the wrapee does not need to be wrapped.
          */
-        static const char* GetQuoteChar( const char* wrapee, const char* quote_char );
+        static const char* GetQuoteChar( const char* aWrapee, const char* aQuoteChar );
     };

     /*/** */*
-     * Class STRINGFORMATTER
-     * implements OUTPUTFORMATTER to a memory buffer.
-After Print()ing the
+     * Implement an OUTPUTFORMATTER to a memory buffer.
-     * string is available through GetString()
      */
     class STRINGFORMATTER : public OUTPUTFORMATTER
     {